pranman11/smart-home-energy-mgmt/README.md

 # ⚡ Smart Home Energy Management System — Backend API

 A Dockerized Django + Strawberry GraphQL backend for simulating and managing smart home energy devices.
-This system supports three types of decvices - production, consumption and storage, per-user energy stats aggregation, and real-time simulation enabled by periodic tasks using Celery + Redis.
+This system supports three types of energy decvices - production, consumption and storage.
+Per-user energy stats aggregation and real-time simulation are enabled by periodic tasks using Celery + Redis.

 ---